 |Address:||MRC Human Genetics Unit MRC IGMM, University of Edinburgh Western General Hospital, Crewe Road, Edinburgh EH4 2XU|

-My research interests lie in quantitative genetics.
-In particular in developing an understanding of the control complex traits, where inter-individual variation within and between populations is controlled by variation at a number of genes, by environmental factors and by the complex interactions of these components.
+I hold joint appointments as a Group Leader in the MRC Human Genetics Unit in the MRC Institute of Genetics and Molecular Medicine and as a Principal Investigator in the Roslin Institute, both these organisations being part of the University of Edinburgh.
+I have published over 200 refereed journal articles and my ISI Web of Science h index is 41.
+My research interests lie in developing an understanding of the control complex traits, where inter-individual variation within and between populations is controlled by variation at a number of genes (often referred to as quantitative trait loci or QTL), by environmental factors and by the complex interactions of these components.
 Most variation between individuals within and between populations is in the form of complex traits.
-Consequently variation in complex traits is responsible for most inter-individual variation in susceptibility to disease (both infectious and metabolic) and underlies responses to selection, both natural and artificial.
-Thus understanding the genetic architecture of complex traits, both in general and for specific traits in particular populations, is essential if we are to understand why and how individuals vary.
+Consequently variation in complex traits is responsible for most inter-individual variation in susceptibility to disease (both infectious and metabolic) in humans, livestock and other species and underlies responses to selection, both artificial selection in livestock and natural selection in all species.
 We can only be really effective in understanding and treating many diseases, in predicting individual’s risk of developing particular conditions and in dissecting the causes and consequences of natural selection if we understand the genetic control of variation in complex traits.